Three paths. Pick by your baseline, not your hope.

 - You can dedicate 1-2 hours/day on weekdays + a longer weekend session

-Spread the 4-week themes across 12 weeks: doubled K-page reading time, more practice cycles, every concept page deeply read with code samples followed.
+Spread the 4-week themes across 8 weeks: extra K-page reading time, more practice cycles, every concept page deeply read with the code samples followed.

 - You're newer to Claude or LLM development overall